JensKohl/Lecture-Technical_Applications_Data_Management-Slides_and_Notebooks/README.md

 # Notebooks-Technical_Applications_Data_Management
-Notebooks from the lecture held at Fresenius University of Applied Sciences.
-Target
+Slides and notebooks from the lecture held at Fresenius University of Applied Sciences, Munich, Germany.

 ## Course Description
 This course is a 10-week long introduction into Data Science and Artificial Intelligence.